LoisRP/java-ilpv4-connector-docs/security-guide/tls.md

 server.ssl.key-password=secret
 ```

-With these property entries you will change the following behavior:
+With these property entries, the following application behavior changes:

-* The application is started on port 8443 instead of port 8080 \(by convention this is the usual port for HTTPS connections\).
+* The application is started on port 8443 instead of port 8080 \(by convention, 8080 is the usual port for HTTPS connections\).
-* Use our new java key store server.jks which is of type PKCS12 and is opened with given store password
+* The application uses our new java key store `server.jks` which is of type PKCS12 and is opened with the given store password.
-* Define the alias of public/private key to use for the server certificate with corresponding key password
+* The application defines the alias of the public/private key to use for the server certificate with the corresponding key password.

-Important: Please do not forget to copy the java key store file server.jks you have created in previous section into the src/main/resource folder of the new spring boot application.
+Important: Remember to copy the java key store file `server.jks` you have created in the previous section into the src/main/resource folder of the new spring boot application.